The 4 Main Types of Body Fat—And Why You Should Care

 Visceral fat, often referred to as "deep fat," wraps around the inner organs.
-For this reason, it's very hard to remove surgically and incredibly dangerous.
+For this reason, it's very hard to remove surgically is the most dangerous of all types of body fat.
 One reason excess visceral fat is so harmful is that its blood flow drains into the liver via the portal vein.
 In other words, all the toxins and fatty acids from visceral fat is swept up by the blood and dumped into the liver, negatively impacting the production of blood lipids (cholesterol).
-Research in the journal Diabetes also suggests that visceral fat pumps out immune system chemicals called cytokines that can increase the risk of cardiovascular disease by promoting insulin resistance and chronic inflammation.
+Research in the journal Diabetes Care also suggests that visceral fat pumps out immune system chemicals called cytokines that can increase the risk of cardiovascular disease by promoting insulin resistance and chronic inflammation.
 Abdominal obesity is a state of chronic visceral inflammation.
 To make matters worse, since you can't see the build-up of fat like you can around your belly, many people with unhealthy habits who don't have a big gut don't really believe they are in danger.

 The good news is you can reduce visceral fat with a healthy diet—and because of its rich blood flow, visceral fat is very responsive to exercise.
 In fact, this dangerous fat is far more willing to go away than stubborn subcutaneous fat.
-Start making positive changes with these 30 Healthy Habits Fit People Live By and not only will your organs be better off, your thighs might be trimmer, too!
+Now that you know about all the different types of body fat, start adopting healthy habits and not only will your organs be better off, but your thighs might also be trimmer, too!

 - – Simple Eating Habits For a Lean Body After 50, Say Dietitians

 - – Breakfast Habits to Avoid If You Want to Lose Visceral Fat, Say Dietitians

 - – The #1 Worst Drink That Increases Visceral Fat, Says Dietitian

 - – The #1 Breakfast to Avoid Visceral Fat, Says Science